SPE-R/SPE/misc/SPE_git-quick_start.md

 This is a quick and basic guide to work on [SPE repository](https://github.com/SPE-R/SPE) using git.

-For ease of use, I decided to use [GitKraken](https://www.gitkraken.com/) software.
+For ease of use, I decided to use git through [RStudio](https://www.gitkraken.com/) software.

 For any question/issue please send me a mail at georgesd at iarc.fr